fragglet/doom-limited-palette/README.md

 Most of the weapon displays correctly but there are purple areas in the gun flash caused by the fact that the BTSX palette replaces part of the white/yellow color range with purple colors.
+Mods which replace the palette avoid this problem by replacing every sprite and graphic.

-The limited palette here takes the Doom palette and "blocks out" entries in the palette which have been changed in popular PWADs.
+The limited palette here takes the Doom palette and "blocks out" entries in the palette which have been changed in popular PWADs (some color ranges, like the blue range, are kept because they are "compatible" even though they have been changed).
 The changed color entries are replaced by cyan, which is usually used in Doom editing for transparency.
 When converting graphics to this palette, these palette entries will therefore be avoided:

 ![Limited palette animation](img/limited-palette-anim.gif)